mckellardw/DWM_utils/sc_utils/README.md

 Calculate how many principal components account for X% of the variance.

 #### `collapseMultimappers()`
-Quickly collapse multimapper genes in a `Seurat` assay (non-unique features, marked by a "." in the feature name)
+Quickly collapse multimapper genes in a `Seurat` assay (non-unique features, marked by a "." in the feature name).
+Note, the literal regex used is `\\.`

 #### `seuPreProcess()`
 Generic single-cell pipeline, based on [this vignette](https://satijalab.org/seurat/articles/pbmc3k_tutorial.html) from the Satija Lab